Birth choices and advice

 - feel secure and well supported.

-With a bit of planning and preparation, you can usually create the environment you’d like in the hospital birthing suite or birth centre.
+With planning and preparation, you can usually create the environment you’d like in the hospital birthing suite or birth centre.
 For example, you might want to bring music, aromatherapy, cushions, food or other things from home.

-This kind of environment will help you stay calm during labour, which makes it more likely that you’ll be able to give birth to your baby vaginally.
+This kind of environment will help you stay calm during labour, which means you’re more likely to have a vaginal birth.

 In the birthing suite, staying active and using upright positions might help your labour to progress and help you avoid interventions.
 This is because gravity helps move your baby down and relaxes your muscles.
 This means baby can move through the birth canal more easily.

 Using mats, beanbags, cushions, water or birth balls can also help.
-Comfortable clothing and relaxing music might also be helpful in keeping you relaxed.
+Comfortable clothing and relaxing music might also help you to stay relaxed.

 If you need a caesarean, you’ll be taken to the hospital’s operating theatre.
 There’ll be quite a few people in the theatre with you, including the obstetrician, an assistant surgeon, an anaesthetist, theatre nurses, a midwife and sometimes a paediatrician.